mendix/docs/content/ats/howtos/create-a-test-case.md

 ## 1 Introduction

-This how-to explains how to create a test case, add test steps manually and add test steps using the ATS Recorder.
+This how-to explains how to create a test case, add test steps manually, and add test steps using the ATS Recorder.
 A test case consists of test steps that contain actions.
-Each action performs a task, like clicking a button.
+Each action (like clicking a button) performs a task.

-This how-to uses the company expenses app as an example.
-You create a test case that submits a new expense in the company expenses app.
-You create the same test case twice once manually and once with the ATS Recorder.
+This how-to uses the Mendix Company Expenses app as an example, and you will create a test case that submits a new expense in this app.
+You create the same test case twice, once manually, and once with the ATS Recorder.

 **This how-to will teach you how to do the following:**

 * Create a new test case
 * Add test steps to your test case manually
 * Add test steps using the ATS Recorder